Consumer identity: Brands and consumer identity

-Fan communities
+Consumer communities

 Cultivated identity or identity construction and formation is the shaping of a person's beliefs, values, practices, and knowledge; influenced both by cultural systems and by individual actions in attempts to create, enhance, or maintain the views about one's self.
 The creation and preservation of the self is signaled to others through the exchange of identity capital.
+It is common for members of consumer communities to develop a sense of shared identity.

 Identity construction is a key issue in anthropological study.
-In an anthropological context uses of identity are basically ambiguous:"In one sense, the term refers to properties of uniqueness and individuality, the essential differences making a person distinct from all others, as in 'self-identity'.
-In another sense, it refers to qualities of sameness, in that persons may associate themselves, or be associated by others, with groups or categories on the basis of some common feature, …".
+In an anthropological context uses of identity are basically ambiguous: "In one sense, the term refers to properties of uniqueness and individuality, the essential differences making a person distinct from all others, as in 'self-identity'.
+In another sense, it refers to qualities of sameness, in that persons may associate themselves, or be associated by others, with groups or categories on the basis of some common feature, …"

 A fan community or 'fandom' is a social unit of any size composed of people, known as fans, who are enthusiastically devoted to someone or something, such as a band, sports team, genre, book, movie, or entertainer above other cultural objects.
 "Peer fans, that is individuals with whom we connect via shared liking of these cultural objects, gather in groups making up for communities of practice around the object of fandom."
 A definition of fandom indicates two characteristics of these communities: "they are a collective of people (1) who share (2) an appreciation of a (pop) cultural artifacts."
 In other words, a fan community is a group of people characterized by a feeling of empathy and companionship with others who share a common interest.
 In our case, this common interest is the brand.
 Fans recognize themselves through the congruency between the brand image and the self-image.